Skip to main content

 You will be required to select one of the following project types:

-Depending upon the project scope, you will be asked to select from the following list of discretionary permit types followed by making a selection from a list of Permit Sub-Types.
+Depending on the project scope, you will be asked to select from the following list of discretionary permit types, followed by selecting from a list of Permit Sub-Types.
 The permit type combined with the permit sub-type selected will generate the specific requirements for your project.

 • Coastal Development Permit